Jay Moriarity: Life

-Born in Augusta, Georgia on June 16, 1978, Jay and his family moved to Santa Cruz, California, when he was just a baby.
-His father was an army ranger and traveled most of the time.
+Born in Augusta, Georgia, on June 16, 1978, Moriarity moved with his family to Santa Cruz, California, when he was just a baby.
+His father was an Army Ranger and traveled most of the time.
 Jay began surfing at age 9 and rode his first waves at Sewer Peak.
 Not limited to either a shortboard or a longboard, he was known as a versatile surfer who appreciated all aspects of surfing.
 This appreciation was rooted in an overall love for the ocean, seen in his accomplishments as a swimmer, paddler, diver, and fisherman.
 Achieving success in surfing as a youngster, he became increasingly interested in surfing Mavericks, north of Santa Cruz in Half Moon Bay.
-After intense physical and mental training with his master, close friend and Mavericks regular Frosty Hesson, Jay began surfing Mavericks at just 15 years of age, and soon became a respected regular in the line-up.
+After intense physical and mental training with his friend and Mavericks regular Frosty Hesson, Jay began surfing Mavericks at just 15 years of age, and soon became a respected regular in the line-up.

 In 2001, Moriarity co-authored a book with Chris Gallagher entitled, The Ultimate Guide to Surfing.
 A film, Chasing Mavericks, directed by Curtis Hanson, chronicling the life of Moriarity was released on October 26, 2012, with Jonny Weston playing the role of Moriarity.

-Moriarity died a day before his 23rd birthday on Friday, June 15, 2001, in the Indian Ocean off the coast of the island Lohifushi in the Maldives, drowning in a freediving accident.
-Moriarity was in Lohifushi for an O'Neill photo shoot, went free-diving alone and was not seen after.
-A search party recovered his body late Friday night.
+Moriarity died on the day before his 23rd birthday on June 15, 2001, in the Indian Ocean off the coast of the island Lohifushi in the Maldives, drowning in a freediving accident.
+Moriarity was in Lohifushi for an O'Neill photo shoot, went freediving alone and was not seen after.
+A search party recovered his body later that night.

-Moriarity left behind his wife Kim Moriarity, his mother Kristy, father Doug, sister Daniela, brother Sean, and five nephews and nieces.